7Block Labs

 Best practices for future-proofing rollup proof throughput: Designing for provers, aggregation, and fees

-• Keep optionality: be able to settle directly to L1, or route through AVSs, or switch DA backends without downtime.
+• Stay flexible: Make sure you can choose to settle directly to L1, go through AVSs, or even switch DA backends whenever you need to, all without any downtime.

 1) Design your proving layer like a product, not a script